 Remember the reason for the season

-It’s easy to get caught up in all the holiday parties and delicious food around you.
-However, don’t forget that the whole idea of the holiday season is to spend time with your loved ones.
+It’s easy to get caught up in all the delicious holiday food around you.
+However, don’t forget that the whole idea of the holiday season is to be thankful and celebrate.
 Try not to get too caught up in the stress of what you shouldn’t eat.
-Simply enjoy the leisure time with your family and friends and make little decisions along the way for a more balanced diet.
+Simply enjoy the leisure time with your immediate family and make little decisions along the way for a more balanced diet.

-Learn about the diabetes management and care services offered at Mercy Health.
+Learn about the diabetes management and care services we provide at Mercy Health.